Fükert, Gustav of Weipert

 At the end of this page you will find copies of these patents in their entirety.

-This advertisement appeared in the 1907 edition of the periodical Schuss und Waffe
+this advertisement appeared in the 1907 edition of the periodical Schuss und Waffe.

 The following chapter is from the 1881 edition of Die Moderne Gewehrabrikation Praktisches Hand-und Lehrbuch. by the Prague gunmaker Friedrich Brandeis